infinum/frontend-handbook/JavaScript/Code quality.md

 ### Putting it all together

-Here is a complete example which runs TypeScript compilation check on all files, prettier and tslint on an Angular (v10) project:
+Here is a complete example which runs TypeScript compilation check on all files, prettier, tslint and stylelint on an Angular (v10) project:

 ```js
 // package.json